-Subacute sclerosing panencephalitisSSPE; Subacute sclerosing leukoencephalitis; Dawson´s encephalitis
+Subacute sclerosing panencephalitisSSPE; Subacute sclerosing leukoencephalitis; Dawson encephalitis; Measles - SSPE; Rubeola - SSPE

-Subacute sclerosing panencephalitis (SSPE) is a progressive, debilitating, and deadly brain disorder related to measles (rubeola) infection.
+Subacute sclerosing panencephalitis (SSPE) is a progressive, disabling, and deadly brain disorder related to measles (rubeola) infection.

-Ordinarily, the measles virus does not cause brain damage, but an abnormal immune response to measles or, possibly, certain mutant forms of the virus may cause severe illness and death.
-This leads to brain inflammation (swelling and irritation) that may last for years.
+Normally, the measles virus does not cause brain damage.
+But an abnormal immune response to measles or, possibly, certain mutant forms of the virus may cause severe illness and death.
+This response leads to brain inflammation (swelling and irritation) that may last for years.

-SSPE tends to occur several years after an individual has measles, even though the person seems to have fully recovered from the illness.
-Males are more often affected than females, and the disease generally occurs in children and adolescents.
+Very few cases are seen in the U.S. since the nationwide measles vaccination program.
+SSPE tends to occur several years after a person has measles, even though the person seems to have fully recovered from the illness.
+Males are more often affected than females.
+The disease generally occurs in children and adolescents.

 Exams and Tests

 There may be a history of measles in an unvaccinated child.
 A physical examination may reveal:

 - Damage to the optic nerve, which is responsible for sight